 Respite care - planned or emergency - is short-term, temporary relief to unpaid family members caring for those with special needs.
-Even though many families take great joy in providing care for their loved ones so they can remain at home, the physical, emotional, and financial consequences for the family caregiver can be overwhelming.
+Even though many families take great joy in providing care for their loved ones so they can remain at home, the physical, emotional and financial consequences for the family caregiver can be overwhelming.

 People of any age with a special need may be eligible for the Nebraska Lifespan Respite program.
 A person may only receive respite from one source.
-For example, one cannot have both Lifespan Respite and respite through DDD.
+For example, one cannot have both Lifespan Respite and respite through DHHS-DD.
 The person must live with an unpaid caregiver in a non-institutional setting and meet financial eligibility requirements.

-Special needs include, but are not limited to:

-- Developmental disabilities

-- Physical disabilities

-- Chronic illness

-- Physical, mental, or emotional conditions

-- Special health care needs

-- Cognitive impairments that require on-going supervision

-- Situations in which there is a high risk of abuse or neglect for the person with special needs

-- Exceptional circumstances, including Crisis Respite
+Special needs include, but are not limited to: developmental disabilities, physical disabilities, chronic illness, physical, mental or emotional conditions, special health care needs, cognitive impairments that require on-going supervision, or situations in which there is a high risk of abuse or neglect for the person with special needs.
+Exceptional circumstances, including Crisis Respite is available.

 This program pays (within established program dollar limits) for respite services to give the primary caregiver a temporary break from the care of the eligible person.
-Application for respite may be made at the Nebraska Department of Health and Human Services.
+Application for respite may be made at the Nebraska Department of Health and Human Services (see FYI).